LSEG-API-Samples/Article.RD.TypeScript.Bun/README.md

 - [Bun Guide](https://bun.sh/guides).
 - [Bun Document](https://bun.sh/docs).

-This project was created using `bun init` in bun v1.0.18.
+This project was created using `bun init` command in bun v1.0.18.

 ## <a id="rdp_lib"></a>Introduction to the Data Library for TypeScript